bagisto/bagisto/README.md

 password:admin123
 ~~~

-**How to log in as customer:**
+**How to log in as a customer:**

-*You can directly register as customer and then login.*
+*You can directly register as a customer and then log in.*

 > *http(s)://example.com/customer/register*

 ### License
-Bagisto is a truly opensource E-Commerce framework which will always be free under the [MIT License](https://github.com/bagisto/bagisto/blob/master/LICENSE).
+Bagisto is a truly open-source E-Commerce framework that will always be free under the [MIT License](https://github.com/bagisto/bagisto/blob/master/LICENSE).

 ### Security Vulnerabilities
 Please don't disclose security vulnerabilities publicly.
 If you find any security vulnerability in Bagisto then please email us: mailto:support@bagisto.com.